Quick Facts | Answer |

-No, Washington does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+Washington does not have rent control laws limiting the amount that landlords request for rent.
+State law prohibits local governments from establishing their own rent control ordinances.

 When Can a Landlord Raise Rent in Washington?